osbox68/Repo/06-Projects/01-Pundit/README.md

 If you notice your schema is getting rather large (i.e. more than 6 tables), think about scaling it down to the **must haves** that you determined above.
 It's always better to start small with an approachable schema than to start with an overly complicated schema.
 Complicated schemas == dependencies == hard to divide features and get your MVP up and running in time.
 Instead, divide it into stages based on priority.
 Once you accomplish one stage, move onto the next and update the schema if needed.
 Repeat until done (or you run out of time 😅).

 ### Step 3 - Routes & Mockups
-Based on your user stories, figure out the **routes** for each and add them to your spreadsheet, along with the corresponding **controller** and **action**.

-Then, open your [Figma](https://www.figma.com/) from the Product Design Sprint and see if the user flow still matches what your team has decided on above.
-If it doesn't, take some time to think about it as a team, and rework your wireframe based on the flow & routes you've decided on.
+Open your [Figma](https://www.figma.com/) from the Product Design Sprint and see if the user flow still matches what your team has decided on above.
+If it doesn't, take some time to think about it as a team, and rework your wireframe based on the flow you've decided on.
 You can use a tool like [Whimsical](https://whimsical.com) or [Excalidraw](https://excalidraw.com/) to keep it super basic and clear.
+At this point, your Figma is still a wireframe.
+Now is **not** the time to start building your prototype, you will have more time later to work on a high-fidelity version.

+Based on your user stories and the different screens of your wireframe, figure out the **routes** for each and add them to your spreadsheet, along with the corresponding **controller** and **action**.

 ---
 ## Part 2